 There are a million different ways to clean our vehicles and what I’ve outlined here will work well with off road and crawling electric vehicles.
 However, at the top of the “special circumstances” list would be nitro and gas powered vehicles.
 These powerful and impressive beasts get really dirty and not all cleaners work well for removing the grunge.
 Both on road and off road nitro and gas vehicles respond really well to just plain old denatured alcohol.
 It works so well because it’s the basis for the nitro fuels and contained in a lot of our gasoline and therefore will cut through the oil and other junk that is a by product of the combustion process.
 Obviously alcohol should be handled with care, using nitrile or vinyl gloves and never used close to any form of open fire or flame or on a vehicle that has not cooled fully from being run.
 Since alcohol burns with almost no color to the flame, it can be particularly dangerous when ignited.

 Another caution would be to never get denatured alcohol near the body or paint of your vehicle.
 Alcohol is used as a solvent with many types of paint and if it gets on your paint job it could possibly dissolve the paint and cause it to run together.

-What I have provided here are some very general and basic cleaning instructions for your vehicles.
+What I have provided here are some very general and basic instructions on What You Need For A Clean Car.
 No one cleaner or product will be 100% compatible with all forms of paint and plastic we use.
 A bit of testing is always in order before major damage is done.
 Oh, and remember how I made a comment about the amount of dirt and such that can get on a car when it’s operated on carpet?
 It will simply amaze you the first time you see it.
 Plus, carpet fibers can get wound into your axles and bearings along with tire compound all over your chassis and body.
 It’s not mud and crud, but nonetheless, it is a bit difficult to clean!